 Every part of this city is alive with vigor, eye-catching art, ancient culture, knowledge, and memories of a lifetime waiting to be made!
 In Tokyo you are stepping into a somewhat ‘modern wonderland where giant robots sit beside ancient temples’.
 There are places in Tokyo that will astound you, enchant you and make you want to return again and again.

-We have put together the best Tokyo itinerary, covering all of the must-visit sites, not-to-be-missed activities and day trips that will knock your socks off!
+We have put together the best 3-day Tokyo itinerary, covering all of the must-visit sites, not-to-be-missed activities, and day trips that will knock your socks off!
 Be prepared for the most amazing city slicker adventure of your life!
 Our travel guide will take the stress off your planning, and help to make sure that you get the most out of your traveling experience of Japan’s most famous city.